-The issue of discrimination has remained as a fundamental challenge for policymakers throughout the latter half of the 20th century.
+The issue of discrimination has remained as a fundamental challenge for policymakers as we enter the 21st century.
 As demonstrated by Gary Becker's seminal work on this topic (Becker, 1971), economics can paying a vital role in helping to inform and guide policy.
-Most of the economic research in this area has focused on labor markets.
+Most of the economic research on discrimination has focused on labor markets.
 Receiving less attention has been discrimination in product markets, although there are notable exceptions (e.g., Ayers and Seigleman, 1995).
 Recently, the question of whether financial service providers discriminate has come to the forefront as well (Munnell et al., 1992, 1996, Harrington and Neihaus, 1998, and Cavalluzzo and Cavalluzzo, 1998).

-Ignited by empirical findings reported in the so-called "Boston Fed study" (Munnell et al., 1992, 1996) and the availability of new data through the Home Mortgage Disclosure Act (HMDA), mortgage markets have emerged over the last decade as the primary focus of most research on discrimination in credit markets.
+Ignited by empirical findings reported in the so-called "Boston Fed study" (Munnell et al., 1992, 1996) and the availability of data through the Home Mortgage Disclosure Act (HMDA), mortgage markets have emerged over the last decade as the primary focus of most research on discrimination in credit markets.
 In the years following the initial Boston Fed study, academics, bankers, activists, and policy makers have struggled to agree on how best to rectify discriminatory practices in consumer credit markets.
 At the same time, no clear consensus has been reached on whether or not lenders actually do discriminate.
 At the heart of this conundrum is the difficulty in establishing what discrimination looks like and how it might be detected.
 This paper is an attempt to confront these issues by studying the loan underwriting process.

 Virtually all of the research on lending discrimination has been in the form of empirical studies of mortgage discrimination.
-Much of it has focused on the validity of Munnell et al.'s results and on finding ways to analyze and detect discrimination in mortgage lending data.1 In contrast, there has been little work on economic theories that might explain discriminatory behavior in credit markets or that would provide a framework for studying the loan underwriting process.2 This lack of economic theory has not only forestalled policy debates, but also has hindered the design of appropriate empirical tests for lending discrimination.
+Much of it has focused on the validity of Munnell et al.'s results and on finding ways to analyze and detect discrimination in mortgage lending data.
+In contrast, there has been little work on economic theories that might explain discriminatory behavior in credit markets or that would provide a framework for studying the loan underwriting process.
+This lack of economic theory has not only forestalled policy debates, it has also

-1 See, for example, Berkovec et al. (1994), Horne (1994, 1997), Yezer et al. (1994), Bostic (1996), Hunter and Walker (1996), Black et al. (1997), Bostic and Canner (1998), Day and Leibowitz (1998), and Ross (2000).
+1 See, for example, Berkovec et al. (1994), Horne (1994, 1997), Yezer et al. (1994), Bostic (1996), Hunter and Walker (1996), Black et al. (1997), Bostic and Canner (1998), Day and Leibowitz (1998), Ross (2000), and Black et al. (2001).
+For a comprehensive review of the literature on mortgage discrimination, see Ross and Yinger (2002).

-2 Some theoretical contributions include Calomiris et al. (1994), Calem and Stutzer (1995), Ferguson and Peters (1995, 1997, 2000), and Han (1998).
+2 Some theoretical contributions include Calomiris et al. (1994), Calem and Stutzer (1995), Ferguson and Peters hindered the design of appropriate empirical tests for lending discrimination.

+^{(1995, 1997, 2000),} and Han (1998).